E-gonito/Epic-Game-Store-Manual-Test-Suite/README.md

 - **Purchase Flow:**
   - Managing the Wishlist, adding items to the Cart, and completing the checkout process using only free-to-play games.

-- **Library Management:**
-  - Viewing and managing owned games in the user's web-based library.

 ### 2.2.
 Out-of-Scope Features
 This plan will not cover the following: